laxeye/YAMB/README.md

 ## How to use
 At first, add the folder with executables to your PATH variable.

-Run yamb.sh providing multifasta file with contigs, sequencing reads and output folder (optional, new folder *contigs filename*-yamb will be created by default):
+Run yamb.sh providing multifasta file with contigs, sequencing reads (forward/unpaired reads are obluigate, reverse and merged reads are optional) and output folder (optional, new folder *contigs filename*-yamb will be created by default):

-./yamb.sh -c <contigs.fasta> -f <R1.fastq\[.gz\]> -r <R2.fastq\[.gz\]> \[-o <output folder>\] \[ -t <CPU threads> \] \[ -m  <minimum contig length> \]
+`./yamb.sh -c <contigs.fasta> -f <R1.fastq[.gz]> [-r <R2.fastq[.gz]>] [-s <Merged.reads.fastq[.gz]>] [-o <output folder>] [-t <CPU threads>] [-m  <minimum contig length>]`

-In output folder you will find several files
+In output folder you will find several files `yamb-pp-<t-SNE perplexity>-hdbscan.csv` containing tab-separated values:

-*yamb-pp-<t-SNE perplexity>-hdbscan.csv*

-These files are tab-separated sheets with columns:
 Contig ID, 1st tSNE component, 2nd tSNE component, cluster #, normalized coverage, contig length.

-Corresponding files

-*yamb-pp-<t-SNE perplexity>-hdbscan.png*

-are two-dimensional visualizations of contig fragments.
+Corresponding files `yamb-pp-<t-SNE perplexity>-hdbscan.png` are two-dimensional visualizations of contig fragments.
 Bins are colored by different colours.

 Contig acquisition is performed by easel utility "esl-sfetch".
 You can find metagenomic bins in folder *bins-yamb-pp-N*, where N is perplexity parameter.

-It's strongly recommended to estimate completeness and contamination of bins.
+It's strongly recommended to estimate completeness and contamination of bins (e.g. [CheckM](https://github.com/Ecogenomics/CheckM>)).

 ## Validation